-- The base mortality assumptions are 100% of those currently used by the actuarial profession (the PNMA08 table for males and the PNFA08 table for females).
-These are unchanged from 2018. - The longevity improvements assumptions are the latest provided by the actuarial profession, known as the 2017 Continuous Mortality Investigation (CMI)

-core mortality projections model.
-This model has been parameterised with a 1.8% and 1.5% long term rates of mortality improvement for males and females respectively (2018; 2.00% and 1.75%).
+- The base mortality assumptions are set as 89% of PMA08 and 90% of PFA08 for males and females respectively. - The longevity improvements assumptions are the latest provided by the actuarial profession, known as the 2019 Continuous Mortality Investigation (CMI) core mortality projections model.
+This model has been parameterised with a 1.6% and 1.5% long term rates of mortality improvement for males and females respectively (2019: 1.8% and 1.5%).
 All parameters are otherwise as per the "Core" parameterisation.

-- The inflation assumption used is the UK Government implied inflation term structure as at 30 June 2019, subject to the 5% limit for LPI policies, which is provided by the Bank of England. - The corresponding Reinsurance Recoverable asset for these liabilities has been calculated in an identical manner and using the same assumptions, with the addition that each reinsurance cashflow includes an allowance for the cumulative probability of default, and loss-given-default, for Hannover Rück SE.
+- The inflation assumption used is the UK Government implied inflation term structure as at 30 June 2020, subject to the 5% limit for LPI policies, which is provided by the Bank of England. - The corresponding Reinsurance Recoverable Asset for these liabilities has been calculated in an identical manner and using the same assumptions, with the addition that each reinsurance cashflow includes an allowance for the cumulative probability of default and lossgiven-default for Hannover Rück SE.
 The probability of default assumption is based on those provided by EIOPA for use within the matching adjustment calculations.
-The loss-given-default is assumed to be 50% as per the requirements of the standard formula counterparty default calculation.
+The loss-given-default is assumed to be 50% as per the requirements of the Standard Formula counterparty default calculation.